k98kurz/tapescript/readme.md

-The general idea behind an HTLC is that the main branch can be unlocked with the combination of a preimage matching a specific hash and a signature matching the receiver_pubkey, while the refund branch can be unlocked with a signature matching the refund_pubkey only after a timeout has expired.
+The general idea behind an HTLC is that the main branch can be unlocked with the combination of a preimage matching a specific hash and a signature matching the `receiver_pubkey`, while the refund branch can be unlocked with a signature matching the `refund_pubkey` only after a timeout has expired.
 The PTLC by comparison drops the hash lock and instead locks to a point on the ed25519 curve, i.e. it simply uses a `check_sig` lock.